Skip to main content

 Selection of Comparable Sales

-Fannie Mae does allow for the use of comparable sales that are located in competing neighborhoods, as these may simply be the best comparables available and the most appropriate for the appraiser’s analysis.
+Fannie Mae does allow for the use of comparable sales located in competing market areas, as these may simply be the best comparables available and the most appropriate for the appraiser’s analysis.
 If this situation arises, the appraiser must not expand the neighborhood boundaries just to encompass the comparables selected.
 The appraiser must indicate the comparables are from a competing neighborhood and address any differences that exist.
-The appraiser must also provide an explanation as to why they used the specific comparable sales in the appraisal report and include a discussion of how a competing neighborhood is comparable to the subject neighborhood.
+The appraiser must also provide an explanation as to why they used the specific comparable sales in the appraisal report and include a discussion of how a competing neighborhood is comparable to the subject's neighborhood.

 If a property is located in an area in which there is a shortage of truly comparable sales, either because of the nature of the property improvements or the relatively low number of sales transactions in the neighborhood, the appraiser might need to use properties that are not truly comparable to the subject property.
-In some situations, sales of properties that are not truly comparable may simply be the best available and the most appropriate for the appraiser’s analysis.
-The use of such sales is acceptable as long as the appraiser adequately documents the analysis and explains why these sales were used.
+In some situations, properties that are not truly comparable may simply be the best available and the most appropriate for the appraiser’s analysis.
+The use of such sales is acceptable if the appraiser adequately documents the analysis and explains why they were used.
 (For additional information, see B4-1.3-03, Neighborhood Section of the Appraisal ReportB4-1.3-03, Neighborhood Section of the Appraisal Report.

 When describing the proximity of the comparable sale to the subject property, the appraiser must be specific with respect to the distance in terms of miles and include the applicable directional indicator (for example, “1.75 miles NW”).
 The distance between the subject property and each comparable property is to be measured using a straight line between the properties.